Lion-Be/ml_detect/README.md

 I train a range of supervised machine learning methods (regularized regression, random forest, gradient boosting) on synthetic training data for the probabilistic detection of systematic manipulation in fine-graded election results.
 When constructing a fraud detection prototype in the context of elections, using empirical data for training comes with several challenges:

 - *Uncertainty of class membership.* Although for some elections in autocratic regimes, there are anecdotal observations (e.g. video footage, official observer reports) of manipulation at few localities, we do not know the exact degree and type of election fraud for any empirical case.
 - *Unbalanced class sizes.* The vast majority of conducted elections are clean.
-Supervised algorithms would need to learn from a small number of empirical cases.
+Supervised algorithms would need to learn from a small number of empirical cases that are actually fraudulent.
 - *Few observations.* The number of empirical elections that we can use for training is not sufficient for learning high-order interactions and non-linearities across the feature space.

 In order to circumvent these challenges, I **train supervised models on synthetic election data** for which manipulation is incorporated in the data generating simulations and the type and degree of fraud is known.